s386Fall2023/s386Fall2023.github.io/_assignments/02git.md

 ## Merge
 1. Switch back to the main branch.
 Notice the "new_features.txt" file is no longer in the directory.
-2. Open "file_1.txt" and add a line of text to the file.
+2. Open `file_1.txt` and add a line of text to the file (anything you want)
 3. Commit the changes.
 4. Merge the main branch with the "features" branch.
-(Your default editor should open to ask you for a commit message.
-Type your message and close the file.)
+    * Your default editor should open to ask you for a commit message
+    * Type a message and close the commit message file
 5. Look at the git log.
+You should see the git commit with the merge.

 ## Handle a Merge Conflict
  1. While on the main branch, open the `new_feature.txt` file and **replace** the old text with `No new features will be created.`  Save the changes.